dsccommunity/DscResource.DocGenerator/README.md

 ### `New-DscResourcePowerShellHelp`

-Generates conceptual help based on the mof-based DSC resources and their examples in a DSC module.
-This currently only creates english (culture en-US) conceptual help.
+Generates conceptual help based on the DSC resources and their examples in a DSC module.
+This currently only creates English (culture en-US) conceptual help.
+But MOF-and class-based resources are supported.
+Class-based resources must follow the template pattern of the [Sampler](https://github.com/gaelcolas/Sampler) project.
+See the project [AzureDevOpDsc](https://github.com/dsccommunity/AzureDevOpsDsc) for an example of the pattern.

 After the conceptual help has been created, the user can import the module and for example run `Get-Help about_UserAccountControl` to get help about